kpetersen/kpetersen.github.io/words/_posts/2013-02-10-current-affairs.markdown

 : No?
 I thought the Amish were a peaceful people.

 Robby
 : No. Apparently they are a very cut-throat society.
 Er, cut-beard, it turns out.
 AHAHAHAHA.
-Homeboy got fifteen years for his little beard-cutting gang activities.
+Did you see homeboy got fifteen years for his little beard-cutting gang activities?

 Me
 : Haters gon' hate.